-When you search for something on YouTube related to a specific claim, you’ll sometimes see an information panel that includes a fact check from an independent third-party publisher.
+When you search YouTube for something related to a specific claim, you’ll sometimes see an information panel that includes a fact check from an independent third-party publisher.
 These information panels tell you whether claims related to your search are true, false, or something else like "partly true," according to the publisher’s fact check.

 What fact checks look like on YouTube